Manuel123cool/tutorials/php_security/phpSecurity.md

 $result = password_verify($password, $hash);
 ```
 #### Hiding directories
 To hide directories create in the a .htacess file, in the directorie and then it cant be eccessed.
+Put this in there.
 ```
 Options -Indexes
 ```